IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 ## Snapshot function limitations

 - Snapshot function is only supported for use with IBM Storage Virtualize® family storage system versions 8.5.1 or higher.
 For more information, see **Product overview** > **Technical overview** > **Volume groups** > **Snapshot function** within your IBM Storage Virtualize product documentation on [IBM Documentation](https://www.ibm.com/docs).
-- In Partitions environments - the snapshot function is always used, the `virt_snap_func` is ignored and assumed to be true.
 - In very rare cases, due to a race condition, a different snapshot than intended may be mistakenly deleted during a snapshot deletion.
 This occurs as no snapshot unique ID (UID) is present on the storage side.
 - Both source and target PVCs (in a source PVC to snapshot to target PVC scenario) must have the same space efficiency set within their storage classes.
 If the space efficiency is set differently, the target PVC creation fails.
 - A PVC target must have the same volume size as the source volume.